VBayesLab/VBLabDocs/VB-CGVB.md

 #### Data Type: Double | Positive
 <br>
-The maximum value of $\bar{g}$ in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb) to prevent the exploding gradient problem occurs when the gradient gets too large, thus making the optimization for the model parameters (e.g., using gradient descent) highly unstable.
+The maximum value of $\bar{g}$ in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb) to prevent the exploding gradient problem that occurs when the gradient gets too large, thus making the optimization for the model parameters (e.g., using gradient descent) highly unstable.

 **Default:** `100`